 What We Do

 Partners with Mountain CommunitiesFor 45 years, The Mountain Institute has focused exclusively on the challenges faced by remote mountain communities and the fragile environments that surround them.
 We design solutions in partnership with local mountain communities to meet their unique needs.
 We’re making a real difference in people’s lives in some of the most remote and threatened places on the planet.
 Our Medicinal and Aromatic Plants project helps impoverished high-mountain farmers in Nepal support their families.
-In the Andes of Peru we work closely with remote communities to help them become more resilient in the face of climate change.
+In the Andes of Peru we work closely with remote communities to help them become more resilient in the face of climate change using nature-based solutions.
 And in the American West, our Institute supports indigenous peoples’ efforts to preserve their tribal lands and heritage.
 Our global initiatives rely on an alliance of partners who work together to keep mountain issues on the international agenda.

 Traditional mountain peoples are proud and innately resilient–accustomed to dealing with the harsh environmental conditions that surround them.
 But government services and policies (typically designed by and for lowlanders) do not adequately address the needs of these isolated, and often marginalized, communities.
 Mountain environments are often rich in natural resources but mountain communities are some of the poorest on Earth.
 Our work is to partner with mountain peoples to create more diverse and sustainable livelihoods that, combined with wise investments and government policies, can make mountain communities culturally vibrant and economically prosperous.

 Mountains are essential to the Earth’s water cycle and key to regulating the global climate.
 Every day, over half of humanity relies on mountains for freshwater.
 Mountains are home to nearly a quarter of global forest cover and 25 of the planet’s 34 terrestrial biodiversity “hotspots”.
 But these vast natural resources are severely threatened by changing climate and increasing human demands.
 We partner with mountain communities to steward mountain environments, conserving resources for local survival and for billions of people downstream.